Sawley Cricket Club: History

 Long Eaton Park CC started life as Bourne Primitive Methodist CC in 1890, amalgamating with Bethel CC in 1934.
 Following on from the Second World War, the name was changed to Long Eaton Methodist CC.
 In the early 1980s, the building of the Graham Draycott pavilion on West Park caused constitutional problems with the Church connection.
 The club was renamed Long Eaton Park CC to allow the establishment of a bar and to play Sunday cricket.
 It was during the 1980s that Long Eaton Park CC achieved a Division 7 championship win in 1985, 2 Division 5 wins (1986, 1989) and won the Wright Cup in 1987.
 As a result of the amalgamation, the club added Long Eaton Park to the club name and acquired the Graham Draycott pavilion.
 The Sawley CC pavilion (named after Bill Camm, a Sawley councillor, prominent local politician and former president of the club) was refurbished and a scorebox added in 2007.
 The Graham Draycott Pavilion was extended to provide more changing rooms, for both male and female players.

 In 2021, after two successful decades of cricket as Sawley & Long Eaton Park CC, the club changed the club name back to Sawley Cricket Club to help reduce confusion with its other neighbour Long Eaton Cricket Club, also based on West Park.
-As part of the re-brand, the club colours were formally changed from the historical Blue and White to Green and Yellow, in line with the club training kit colours that had been informally adopted by the club for the best part of 30 years.
+As part of the re-brand, the club colours were formally changed from the historical Blue and Green to Yellow and Green, in line with the club training kit colours that had been informally adopted by the club for the best part of 30 years.

 The club currently has four senior teams competing in the Derbyshire County Cricket League and a long established junior training section that play competitive cricket in the Erewash Young Cricketers League.

-Club Performance
+Club performance

 The Derbyshire County Cricket League competition results showing the club's positions in the league (by Division) since 2002.

 The Newark Club Cricket Alliance Sunday League competition results showing the club's position (by Division) since 2015.